SabahatJK/EDA_NG/README.md

 ## Overview
 Analysis of Natural Gas Stock Closing price with storage, consumption and temeprature.

-The purpose of this project is to find the correlation between natural gas price and temperature.
-We initially start with the hope that there is a strong correlation between natural gas price and temperature.
-But the analysis we performed did not show the correlation we expected.
-We also compare natural gas prices with natural gas storage and natural gas consumption in the US.
-We found a strong correlation between temperature, NG storage, and NG consumption but no with NG price.
+The purpose of this project was to determine if there's a relationship between temperature and the price of natural gas.
+We initially started with the hope of identifying a strong correlation between temperature and natural gas price.
+But the analysis we performed did not show the relationship we expected.
+We also analyzed natural gas storage and consumption to determine if temperature impacted either and if either had an impact on natural gas prices.
+We found a strong relationship between temperature, NG storage, and NG consumption but no with NG price.
+We created a regression model that reasonably predicted residential natural gas consumption when using out of sample data.

 ## Prerequisites:
 - Data Folder a folder where the analysis notebook file is located, contains the following data files: